How is Physiotherapy beneficial for tension headaches?

 How can Physiotherapy help treat tension headaches?

-- Providing a strengthening program for weak muscles
+- Providing a strengthening program for weaker muscles

 - Providing stretches for tight muscles